-Time away from work is vital for the health of your employees — so it’s vital for the health of your company too.
+Time away from work is vital for both the health of your employees and the health of your company.
 Time off not only reduces stress, it has been shown to improve productivity once employees return to work.

 You can also:

 Leave and holidays(external link) — Employment New Zealand

 Raul owns a kayak touring company in Nelson.
 Rachel, one of his best guides, has asked for two weeks off to attend her brother’s wedding in London.
 It’s in January — the height of the tourist season.

 He looks into leave entitlements and finds he doesn’t have to grant Rachel’s request if the timing doesn’t suit the needs of the business.

 Raul turns Rachel down, but says she can take two weeks off over winter to visit her family.
 Rachel resigns, telling Raul she can’t miss her brother’s wedding.
 When she returns from London, she goes to work for a rival company.

 Raul loses a number of his repeat clients, who say they miss Rachel.
 Raul has stayed on the right side of the law, but has lost a valuable employee.
 Replacing her will take time and money.

 If an employee doesn’t have set hours, you can discuss leave together.
 Four weeks might mean something different depending on the individual employee.
 It’s also good practice to continually update the employment agreement, especially for employees who work irregular hours or shifts.